stfbk/stfbk.github.io/_tools/TLSAssistant/TLSAssistant.md

 <img class="image-centered" src="/assets/areas/tools/TLSAssistant/current_architecture.png" alt="current_architecture" />

-**TLSAssistant v3** is the latest release of our state-of-the-art analyzer able to help system administrators and Android app developers in correctly configuring their TLS deployments.
+**TLSAssistant v3** is the latest release of our state-of-the-art analyzer able to help system administrators and Android and iOS app developers in correctly configuring their TLS deployments.
 This version expands the software's capabilities by adding a new analysis module able to assess the compliance level of TLS deployments, comparing them to national agencies-issued guidelines.
-The new update also comes with an improved output module, which is now able to generate structured PDF reports.
-Lastly, the new update integrates a new state-of-the-art static and extensible app security testing tool called SEBASTiAn.
-Its presence enhanced existing Android analyses and introduces the possibility to analyze iOS applications.
+The latest release improves and enhances the compliance analysis by offering a new scoring system and introduces several under-the-hood improvements that increase the analysis speed, provide more accurate results, and reduce the space required to deploy the framework.
+Moreover, thanks to the recent updates to our [compliance dataset](https://github.com/stfbk/tls-compliance-dataset), TLSAssistant is now able to verify server compliance against four new guidelines from:

+- **ACN**, the Italian National Cybersecurity Agency,
+- **CNSA**, the Commercial National Security Algorithm Suite provided by US' NSA,
+- **ENISA**, the European Union Agency for Cybersecurity, and
+- **TLSRef**, formerly known as [Mozilla Server Side TLS](https://wiki.mozilla.org/Security/Server_Side_TLS).

 It currently integrates five tools: